jodalyst/Simulator/README.md

 The goal of this will be a package that can be readily embedded into online teachign platforms for the purposes of creating learning tools and problem sets/exercises as well as general interest simulation...will this ever be so fast/optimal as to beat MATLAB?
 No way.

+### Decisions To Be Made ###

+From a functionality perspective, the <a href="http://www.numericjs.com/documentation.html" target="_blank">numeric.js library</a> is very strong.
+However I don't like its looseness in how it lets one define their matrices.
+One-row and one-column vectors are ambiguous until used, and it assumes/makes the one that should work in a given situation...so if you were to multiply matrix B times matrix C for some weird reason, it would be fine with that and I don't like that.

+Stylistically, the structure of <a href="http://sylvester.jcoglan.com/api/matrix.html" target="_blank">this library</a> is very nice, but it does lack built-in functionality like eigenvalue calculation.

+Javascript prevents/does not allow operator overloading so we'll never be able to conveniently add to matrices as you can in Python or MATLAB...no solution there ever.

 ###Specific Demos in Repo